U.S. Department of Transportation

 How to Apply:

-The solicitation of STIC Incentive projects is open at the beginning of the Federal fiscal year (October 1st) and closes at the end of the Federal fiscal year (September 30th).
+The solicitation of STIC Incentive projects is open at the beginning of the Federal fiscal year on October 1st and closes on July 1st.
+If July 1st falls into Saturday or Sunday, the solicitation will close the Friday before.

 All proposals should be submitted to the local STIC point of contact.
 The proposals should include: